imazen/imageflow-web/_includes/home.md

 Most visual artefacts you see in images today are entirely avoidable.
 Decades of hacky approximations, bad mathematical and color space reasoning, and legacy compression behaviors combine to establish a very low bar for image quality.
 **Solution**
 With correct math and highly optimized encoders, Imageflow sets a new bar for image quality.
-We rebuilt everything from the ground up, performing exhaustive testing of inputs, lookup tables, and tuning parameters.
+We're rebuilding everything from the ground up, performing exhaustive testing of inputs, lookup tables, and tuning parameters.

 #### Bloated file size